Glucuronidation or Glucuronosylation

 UGT1A1 and UGT1A3 are mainly responsible for pterostilbene glucuronidation although UGT1A8, UGT1A9 and UGT1A10 also had detectable activity.
 UGT1A1 exhibits the highest activity for both resveratrol and pterostilbene.

 Curcumin is a substrate that undergoes glucuronidation.
+Some turmeric/curcumin products contain piperine.
 It has been shown that piperine found in black pepper inhibits glucuronidation in rats and guinea pigs.
 When piperine has been given to humans and rats it has enhanced the bioavailability of curcumin by 2000% in humans and 154% in rats.
 It is thought to be due to inhibition of glucuronidation by the piperine.
+Piperine in these products is an issue for individuals who are not able to use the glucuronidation pathway fully.

 Research with purple rice bran extract showed the extract attenuated the aflatoxin B-1 induced initiation state of hepatocarcinogenesis by decreasing Phase I activity and protein expression of CYP1A2, CYP3A and CYP450 reductase, while enhancing the phase II enzymes including GST used for glutathione conjugation and UGT (uridine diphosphate-glucuronosyltransferrases) used for glucuronidation.